 Department and agency heads with responsibilities relating to health care or health insurance are also required to encourage development of "a free and open market in interstate commerce" for both health care services and health insurance.
 According to the EO, the goal is to achieve and preserve maximum options for patients and consumers.
 Selling health insurance across state lines has been a talking point for Trump, as well as House Speaker Paul Ryan (R-Wis) and other members of Congress.
-However, this directive could also impact the Federal Trade Commission (FTC) and Department of Justice (DOJ), for example, as four of the nation’s five largest health insurers are pursuing mergers (see DOJ lawsuit steps in between Aetna-Humana and Anthem-Cigna mergers, July 21, 2016; see also Aetna’s $37 billion purchase of Humana enjoined, in this issue).
+However, this directive could also impact the Federal Trade Commission (FTC) and Department of Justice (DOJ), for example, as four of the nation’s five largest health insurers are pursuing mergers (see DOJ lawsuit steps in between Aetna-Humana and Anthem-Cigna mergers, July 21, 2016).

 Regulatory freeze.
 In a January 20, 2017, memorandum to the heads of executive departments and agencies, Priebus communicated Trump’s plan to manage the federal regulatory process while the Administration is in its early days.
 With exceptions for regulations subject to statutory or judicial deadlines, and for emergency situations or other urgent circumstances relating to health, safety, financial, or national security matters, there is an immediate regulatory freeze pending review in effect.
 The freeze affects regulations and guidance documents that (1) have not yet been sent to the Office of the Federal Register (OFR); (2) have been sent to the OFR but not yet published in the Federal Register; and (3) have been published in the Federal Register but have not yet taken effect.